Cleaning and maintaining your shells

 - Put the shell in a microwave inside an old sealed container for couple of minutes.
 If the animal is freshly dead then the expansion of gases will probably force out the remains.
 The smell in the microwave may dissuade you from using this technique.

-- Put the specimen in water and bring gently to the boil for 3 or 4 mins, then take out it using a ladle and some material to protect your hands from the heat.
+- Put the specimen in water and bring gently to the boil for 3 or 4 minutes, then take it out using a ladle and some material to protect your hands from the heat.
 Use a dental pick to leverage out the remains.

 - If parts remain and a residual smell persists and your shell has a shiny lustre then try pouring a small amount of bleach into the shell so that it internally retains the bleach or soak the shell in alcohol for a couple of days.
 Do not immerse shells with shiny lustre such as cowries and olives in bleach.